The Basic Recipe: Mentsuyu Broth and Tentsuyu Sauce

-Actually, Mentsuyu is not only for making the soup broth of Japanese noodle dishes, but it can also be used for making “Tentsuyu (天つゆ)” and the soup base for “Nimono (煮物)” simmered dishes.
+Nonetheless, Mentsuyu is not only meant for those broth, but it can also be used to make “Tentsuyu (天つゆ)” or as the soup base for “Nimono (煮物)” dishes.

 The Basic Recipe for Mentsuyu

-Dashi is Japanese soup stock taken from Kombu seaweed, “Katsuobushi (鰹節)” (Amazon.com) dried bonito flakes, Shiitake mushrooms and so on, while Kaeshi is made by simmering a mixture of sugar and dark soy sauce, and then adding boiled Mirin sweet cooking rice wine.
+Dashi is Japanese soup stock taken from Kombu seaweed, “Katsuobushi (鰹節)” dried bonito flakes, Shiitake mushrooms and so on, while Kaeshi is made from boiled Mirin sweet cooking rice wine and a mixture of sugar and dark soy sauce.

 The basic mixing ratio of Dashi to Dark Soy Sauce to Mirin for Mentsuyu is 5 : 1 : 1, and Mentsuyu can easily be made at home by bringing a mixture of dark soy sauce and Mirin to a simmer, and then adding Dashi soup stock.

 Tentsuyu is the dipping sauce for Tempura, and, as with Mentsuyu broth, can basically be made with Dashi soup stock, dark soy sauce, and Mirin sweet cooking rice wine.

 The basic way to make Tentsuyu sauce is the same as the one for Mentsuyu, but the basic mixing ratio of Dashi to Dark Soy Sauce to Mirin for Tentsuyu is 4 : 1 : 1.